Cochin Shipyard, Bharat Forge, HAL, BEL, BDL, GRSE, Mazagon Dock: Why defence stocks are in focus today - Cochin Shipyard, Bharat Forge, HAL, BEL, BDL, GRSE, Mazagon Dock: Why defence stocks are in focus today BusinessToday

 Overnight, Pakistan Armed Forces launched multiple attacks using drones and other munitions along entire Western Border.
 Pak troops also resorted to numerous ceasefire violations (CFVs) along the Line of Control in Jammu and Kashmir.
 The drone attacks were effectively repulsed, Indian Army said.

-Bharat Forge's the Kalyani Group offers artillery systems, ammunition, missiles and air defense solutions to the Indian Army.
+ideaForge Technology Limited, an Indian unmanned aerial vehicle manufacturer, will be in focus.
+Bharat Forge, which offers artillery systems, ammunition, missiles and air defense solutions to the Indian Army, wiull also be in focus.

 Other key defence makers include aerospace PSU HAL that builds LCA Tejas and Sukhoi Su-30MKI.
 BDL offers guided missiles, underwater weapons, and allied defense equipment to the Indian Armed Forces, including Akash missiles.
 BEL is engaged into making of defence communication products, land-based radars, naval systems and electronic warfare systems.